RTL Design Engineer

 Ensure proper handling of overflow or truncation if necessary.

-Q4.
-Arbiter FSM in one-client one-master configuration using Verilog
+Q. Describe the Arbiter FSM in a one-client, one-master configuration using Verilog.

 Arbiter FSM in one-client one-master configuration using Verilog